Sinakorain/Dial_plugin/README.md

 The package is an MVP dialogue and cutscene editor for Unity 6.x.
 It combines a reusable runtime dialogue data model with editor tooling for graph-based authoring, preview, autosave, sample content, and EditMode tests.

+Copyright (c) 2026 Danil Kashulin.
+All rights reserved.

+This repository is publicly visible for review, evaluation, and contest-related access only.
+Public access does not grant permission to use, copy, modify, publish, distribute, sell, resell, or create derivative works from this repository or the `new_dial` package without prior written permission.
+See [`LICENSE.md`](LICENSE.md).

 ## Current status

 - Active MVP package, not a finished production narrative stack